 Madsen was raised a Master Mason in Excelsior Lodge #261 in Charlotte, N.C., and is a member of the Charlotte York Rite and Scottish Rite bodies.
 Madsen also served for three years on the Grand Lodge of North Carolina’s Committee for Finance.

-Raised a Master Mason in Excelsior Lodge #261 in Charlotte, N.C., Madsen is also a member of the Charlotte York Rite and Scottish Rite bodies.
-He joined Oasis Shriners in 1981, was appointed to the Oasis Divan in 1992, and served as the Potentate in 2000.
-Madsen is a member of the Oasis Marching Patrol and has served as Captain of the Patrol Color Guard, Chairman of the Paper and Plaque Sales Project, Editor of “Desert Dust,” Chairman of the Publicity Committee for the Oasis Centennial, and Chairman of Advertising and Promotions for the Oasis Shrine Circus.
+In 1981, Madsen became a member of Oasis Shriners in Charlotte and was appointed to the temple’s Divan in 1992; he served as Potentate in 2000.
+He is a member of the Oasis Marching Patrol and has served as Captain of the Patrol Color Guard, Chairman of the Paper and Plaque Sales Project, Editor of “Desert Dust,” Chairman of the Publicity Committee for the Oasis Centennial, and Chairman of Advertising and Promotions for the Oasis Shrine Circus.

-Madsen and his wife Jan have two adult children, Paul, a Pilot (Captain) for Southwest, and Lisa, a Registered Nurse who lives in South Carolina.
+Madsen and his wife Jan have two adult children, Paul, a pilot (Captain) for Southwest, and Lisa, a Registered Nurse who lives in South Carolina.
 Al and Jan have one grandchild, Ryan, who lives in North Salt Lake City, Utah.